jankocivic/Harvey-group/Dirac_user_guide.md

 The status of m-queues and the occupancy of each node in the group can be checked using the `qm` command.
 Users should still select m-queues based on job requirements: m0311, m1219, and m2022 for general-purpose jobs (same as g-queues), and m131138 and m139146 for memory and disk space-intensive jobs (same as p-queues).

+> [!IMPORTANT]
-To maintain system efficiency and fairness, users should try to responsibly select the appropriate queue for their intended job and minimize computational resource usage.
+> To maintain system efficiency and fairness, users should try to responsibly select the appropriate queue for their intended job and minimize computational resource usage.
 This approach ensures optimal performance for all users of Dirac.

 ## Storage on Dirac